 - Contextual photography and video

-A quote from Steve Jobs encapsulates this idea perfectly:
+A quote from Apple icon and design proponent Steve Jobs encapsulates this idea perfectly:

 “Most people make the mistake of thinking design is what it looks like.
 People think it's this veneer—that the designers are handed this box and told, ‘Make it look good!’
 That's not what we think design is.
 It's not just what it looks like and feels like.
 Design is how it works.”

 So let’s look at the seven digital catalog design ideas and best practices.
-They'll turn your wholesale catalog from a list of products into an effective digital tool for selling.
+They'll turn your wholesale catalog from a list of products into an effective digital tool on any online marketplace.

 The key to successful digital catalog design is to understand the modern B2B buyers’ purchasing habits and deliver a superior browsing and transacting experience.
-We work with thousands of businesses on both the buy and sell side.
-Here are the seven product catalog design ideas and factors we think are most important for B2B businesses:
+We work with thousands of businesses on both the buy and sell side; those with and without warehousing.
+Here are the seven product catalog management ideas and factors we think are most important for B2B businesses:

 - Optimized for mobile and web.
 94% of B2B buyers research online before purchasing.
 And 87% of adults aged 30 to 49 shop on their mobile devices.
 With that in mind it should come as no surprise that over two-thirds of businesses are replacing paper catalogs with digital catalogs.
 Having a product catalog design with both mobile and web in mind gives you the edge you need to win the modern B2B buyer.

 - Premium photography.
-One study says that 84% of retailers believe product photographs impact conversion rates directly.
+One study says that 84% of retailers believe product photographs impact conversion rates directly, and 360 degree product photos have a 30% higher conversion rate than those without (Meero).
 That’s not a huge surprise given that over seven petabytes of new photos are added to Facebook every month.
 The experience of being online is a totally visual experience, and it’s becoming more visual every day.
 That’s one of the internet’s biggest benefits: it’s easy to store and share images.
 Your digital wholesale catalog must lean into this.
 Not only does clear, quality product imagery inform your buyers and make decision making easy, but it conforms to the modern internet user’s expectations.
 And don’t be afraid to go big.
 Studies show that, within reason, bigger images lead to higher conversion rates.